-Amy Fliam is a transactional associate attorney at Burns, Figa & Will, P.C.
+Amy Fliam is a transactional shareholder attorney at Burns, Figa & Will, P.C.
 Amy advises clients at all stages of growth on a variety of transactional matters, helping them from initial entity selection and formation, to raising capital, and ultimate exit through sale, merger or acquisition.
 She has worked with companies in a variety of industries – technology, oil and gas, medical device manufacturing, and commercial real estate development.
 She has worked with emerging companies and established companies in connection with their acquisition and divesture strategies.

 Using her background in finance, Amy partners with her clients to help them reach their ultimate goals, with particular experience working with venture capital funds, real estate development clients, joint ventures, emerging growth companies, and technology companies.
 She also counsels companies and investors through complex transactions, including mergers and acquisitions, convertible debt and venture capital financings, commercial real estate financing, technology contracts (SaaS and software licensing agreements) and public company securities compliance.